FoalTS/foal/docs/packages/ejs.md

 }
 ```

-> Note that the path `./templates/index.html` is relative to the directory from where you launch your node process.
-If you want it to be relative to the directory of `index-view.service.ts`, you must import the `path` package and write instead `path.join(__dirname, 'templates/index.html')`.
+> Note that the path `./templates/*.html` are relative to the directory from where you launch your node process.
+If you want it to be relative to the directory of `index-view.service.ts`, you must import the `path` package and write instead `path.join(__dirname, 'templates/*.html')`.

 `app.module.ts`
 ```typescript